Code-Institute-Submissions/CI-MS1-Portishead-Website/README.md

 - Attribute X not allowed on element Y at this point, such as an *alt* attribute on a *div*.

+These have all been fixed and no errors our found on validation.

 #### CSS

 The following errors were found when running were found when running my **CSS** through [https://jigsaw.w3.org/css-validator/validator](https://jigsaw.w3.org/css-validator/validator)